UAE warns citizens in the US as hurricane Beryl makes landfall today

+The price can become a sore point as students shell out hundreds (if not thousands) of dirhams for what they hope will be a picture-perfect ceremony

-The UAE mission in Houston calls on the citizens of the country residing in the USA to exercise caution as Hurricane Beryl is expected to landfall near Houston on Monday, July 8.
+The UAE mission in Houston calls on the citizens of the country residing in the US to exercise caution as hurricane Beryl is expected to make landfall near Houston on Monday, July 8.

-By the time the hurricane makes landfalls in Houston and neighbouring city, it could be a category 2 storm.
+By the time the hurricane reaches landfall today in Houston and neighbouring city, it could be a category 2 storm.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In a social media post, the Ministry of Foreign Affairs urged its citizens to follow safety instructions issued by the authorities.
-The citizens were also advised to take note of the following emergency contact information: 0097180024 or 0097180044444.
+In a social media post, the Ministry of Foreign Affairs (MoFA) urged its citizens to follow safety instructions issued by the authorities.
+The citizens were also advised to take note of the following emergency contact numbers: 0097180024 and 0097180044444.

+The US National Hurricane Centre said today that the hurricane is about 170 kilometres east of Corpus Christi, and has maximum wind speeds of 120 kilometres per hour.

 Hurricane Beryl strengthened on Sunday as it neared the Texas coast, forcing the closure of major oil ports, flight cancellations and a warning it would be a deadly storm for communities hit.